Robinhoeh/smoothie-app/src/components/notes.md

 SNAPSHOT - state of smoothie collection at current time doc.data() is exaclty the data we need]
 Now - the id being passed in when deleting, is the randomized ID from firebase

+### Add Smoothie
+ - Need a form that doesn't submit every time smoothie is added
+ - Whenever there is a input item that will be dynamically added, use v-for
+  - In this case, the Ingredient div isn't visible until you tab Add an ingredient
+ - v-bind added ingredients to local storage
+ - How will the form expand as you add more ingredients?
+It makes sense for the add an ingredient input to go under each new input

 ### On Form submit: